emmercm/www/src/blog/linting-dockerfiles-with-hadolint.md

       - lint
 ```

+See "[Publishing Docker Images with CircleCI](/blog/publishing-docker-images-with-circleci)" for a more complete guide on using CircleCI to publish Docker images.

 ## Conclusion

 Linters are a great tool to prevent team arguments over style, but they're a great tool for preventing potential errors - start using `hadolint` with your Dockerfiles today!